Sidney-Okine/UG-SportsApp/README.md

 # UG-SportsApp
-## A Simple Application to give sports updates to UG students🤭.
+## A Simple Application to give sports updates to UG students.
 Just a basic application written in Swift and SwiftUI

 ### Sample Screens In Application
 ___